cristobalgvera/automatic-fup/README.md

 # If you didn't activate your Google dev stuff yet,
 # read template repository and follow the instructions

-clasp login # Log into your LATAM Google account
+clasp login # Log into your LATAM's Google account
 ```

 To deploy code to the cloud